-In 2006 Sport Manitoba launched a program called Respect in Sport (Sheldon Kennedy helped develop it).
-Respect in Sport helps us keep kids safe through a simple and convenient on-line training course for coaches and sport leaders.
+In 2006, Sport Manitoba launched a program called Respect in Sport (Sheldon Kennedy helped develop it).
+Respect in Sport helps us keep kids safe through a simple and convenient online training course for coaches and sport leaders.
 It is designed as a tool to assist coaches in identifying and dealing with abuse, neglect, harassment, and bullying in sport.
-As a parent, ask if your coach has their Respect in Sport Certificate.
-As a coach, encourage the adults around you to take this simple on-line course.
+As a parent, ask if your coach has their Respect in Sport certificate.
+As a coach, encourage the adults around you to take this simple online course.

 2. Make Ethical Decisions

 Canada has a National Coaching Certification Program (NCCP) that offers a course called Make Ethical Decisions (MED).
-This course helps coaches identify the legal, ehtical, and moral implications of difficult situations that present themselves in the world of team and individual sport.
+This course helps coaches identify the legal, ethical, and moral implications of difficult situations that present themselves in the world of team and individual sport.
 As a parent, ask if your coach has taken MED.
 As a coach, encourage the adults around you to take this simple course.